 "There are in the divine providence, particular periods when we must arise in response to the call of God and make use of our means, our intellect, our whole being, body, soul, and spirit in fulfilling his requirements.
 The present is such a time as this.
 The interests of God's cause are at stake.
-The Lord's institutions burden of debt under which our schools are struggling, the work is hindered on every side.
+The Lord's institutions shall be able to separate us from the are in peril.
+Because of the terrible burden of debt under which our schools are struggling, the work is hindered on every side.